 - Open Access to research data - I was on the Advisory Panel for the Policy RECommendations for Open Access to Research Data in Europe (RECODE) project

-- Journal publication - I am on the editorial boards of Parergon, Education for Information, and OCLC Systems and Services, and serve as a referee for Archival Science and Information, Communication and Society
+- Journal publication - I am on the editorial boards of Journal of Open Humanities Data, Education for Information, and OCLC Systems and Services, and serve as a referee for Archival Science, Digital Humanities Quarterly and Information, Communication and Society

-- Book publication - I am on the editorial board for the series Medieval Media Studies, published by Medieval Institute Publications and Arc-Medieval Press
+- Book publication - I am on the editorial board for the series Medieval Media Studies, published by Arc Medieval Press

 My current research interests include: